ALTHEA TALBOT-HOWARD

 Top Recorder player Sarah Jeffery performs the Andante in G major -

-and we chat at length about Saint-Georges & the source sonata
+about Saint-Georges & the source sonata

 Free piano accompaniment samples available below